Mk-Chan/WyldChess/README.md

     * Passed pawn push
     * Castling
     * Rest by piece square table (to - from value difference)
-* Check extension at frontier nodes and positive SEE moves
+* Check extension at frontier nodes and SEE >= 0 moves
 * Late move reduction
 * Principal variation search